 Next morning I stopped off to thank the chief and bid him farewell.
 With Wonlay translating, the chief invited me to return to the village in the dry season, early next year, when society members went out looking for snakes.
 The role of the society, he told me, was to find snakes and squeeze out their venom to help isolate antidotes.
 “Isn’t that dangerous?”
 I asked.
 He assured me that society members were well trained and, more important, repellant to serpents, thanks to his generous application of snake oil.

 “Here,” he said, and handed me one of the brass rings.
 “You keep.”
-I took it and we shook hands in the West African style, snapping our middle fingers, and I made ready to leave.
+I took it and we shook hands in the West African style, snapping our middle fingers smartly, and I made ready to leave.
 But he stopped me.
 “One more ting” he said gravely.
 “Must never tell story about Snake Society.
 If you do, you die.”
 I nodded my head in solemn agreement.

 I kept the ring for many years; I might still have it around somewhere.
 I kept the promise about 48 hours, until I got back to Sanniquellie, and started telling the first volunteers I saw.

 MY BUSH HIKE safely navigated and over, I proceeded back to Monrovia for the volunteer swearing-in ceremony.
-The other trainees, fresh from their bush hikes, were also heading back, and it would be good to see them and swap stories.
+The other trainees, fresh from their bush hikes, were also heading back, and it would be good to see them and compare stories.
 Doubtless mine would top theirs.

 I managed to get permission to ride back to the capital on the country’s only railroad, owned and operated by the local mining company, LAMCO (Liberian-American Mining Company), a consortium of Swedish and American business interests.

 Ordinarily I love train trips, and I had been looking forward to this one.
 But as the train chugged slowly out of the LAMCO station and rumbled south through the rubber plantations and jungle forests, I was troubled by a sense of unease.
 Taking stock of my first few months in Liberia, it seemed the balance sheet was tipping negative.
 True, there were some assets.
 I had successfully navigated the socialization, the learning and the protocols required of volunteer trainees.
 I had enjoyed immersing myself in the strange brew of cultures: the Pee-cee Co bureaucracy, with its fairly rigid rules and loose traditions; and Liberia, with its amazing history and odd mix of tribes, peoples and customs.
 Certainly this was no small feat.
 Yet I didn’t credit it for much.
-After all, I had lived a year in Europe, largely on my own, had navigated dozens of strange lands, languages, people, currencies, and had juggled travel schedules and traveling companions with comparative ease.
+After all, I had lived a year in London on my own, had navigated dozens of strange lands, languages, people, currencies, and had juggled travel schedules and traveling companions with comparative ease.

 No, the problem, as Shakespeare said of Brutus, was in me.
 I was lonely and troubled.